Sino-Soviet border conflict: Chinese and Soviet governments' views

 Concerns about Chinese manpower and its people's war strategy ran so deep that some bureaucrats in Moscow argued that the only way to defend against a massive conventional onslaught was to use nuclear weapons.
 Some even advocated deploying nuclear mines along the Sino-Soviet border.
 By threatening to initiate a prolonged conventional conflict in retaliation for a nuclear strike, Beijing used an asymmetric deterrence strategy that was intended to convince Moscow that the costs of an attack would outweigh the benefits.

 China had found its strategic rationale.
 While most Soviet military specialists did not fear a Chinese nuclear reprisal and believed that China's arsenal was too small, rudimentary, and vulnerable to survive a first strike and to carry out a retaliatory attack, China's massive conventional army caused great concern.

 Nikolai Ogarkov, a senior Soviet military officer, believed that a massive nuclear attack "would inevitably mean world war".
 Even a limited counterforce strike on China's nuclear facilities was dangerous, Ogarkov argued, because a few nuclear weapons would "hardly annihilate" a country the size of China, which, in response, would "fight unrelentingly".

+The USSR had watched with disbelief the chaos and attacks on Soviet citizens in China during the Cultural Revolution, which increased fears of Chinese unpredictability.
+Soviets were aware of their numerical inferiority; Leonid Brezhnev cited Mao's infamous speech at the 1957 International Meeting of Communist and Workers Parties, in which he said "I’m not afraid of nuclear war" because even if half of all Chinese died, "there are still 300 million people left".
+"How will the war between the USSR and China end?", one popular Russian joke asked: "With the unconditional surrender of the USSR after it has taken 400 million Chinese as prisoners of war".
+Many dark jokes alluded to a future in which Russians would have to learn Chinese.
+Famous dissident Andrei Amalrik predicted in Will the Soviet Union Surve Until 1984?
+(1970) that war with China would begin within ten years and cause the USSR's collapse.